ggcarvalho/IN1076_Capstone/README.md

 Run

+    python image.py <save>

+### Example

+Run

-    python image.py
+    python image.py 0

+execute the test client without saving the outputs.

+## Remark

+List of allowed boolean values for `<save>`:

+`True`: true, yes, t, y, 1, True, TRUE.
+In general, if v.lower() == true, you're fine.

+`True`: false, no, f, n, 0, False, FALSE.
+In general, if v.lower() == false, you're fine.

-## Filters
+## Tools

-The image processing filters avaiable and their respective names (you should use theses names when running the program) are gven below:
+The image processing tools avaiable and their respective names (you should use theses names when running the program) are given below:

 - Grayscale filter (`grayscale`): converts an RGB image into grayscale using the luminance of a pixel.
 The luminance is calculated using l = 0.299r + 0.587g + 0.114b where r, g, and b are the pixel values for the red, green, and blue channel, respectively.